BlakeRain/blakerain.com/content/blog/moving-lambdas-to-rust.md

 finish most of the API code on one Sunday morning.

 Making the calls to DynamoDB in Rust was a very nice experience.
 The AWS client crate makes use of "builder" syntax, which works quite nicely.
-For example, to build a query for a particlar path and section (the primary and sort keys for the analytics table) is quite easily comprehended, if somewhat verbose:
+For example, to build a query for a particular path and section (the primary and sort keys for the analytics table) is quite easily comprehended, if somewhat verbose: